Suggestion: Watch the 10 minutes video tutorial before reading this article

 HKTDC Trade Shows

-The HKTDC (Hong Kong Trade Development Council) is an organization tasked with promoting trade in, and with, Hong Kong.
+The HKTDC (Hong Kong Trade Development Council) is an organization tasked with promoting trade in Hong Kong.
 HKTDC organizes free – some which are the largest in their respective industries.
 If you’re an Importer, you might want to keep an eye on the following shows:

 HKTDC Hong Kong Watch & Clock Fair (September)